dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 But for now I will leave it as it is.

 What also shows up in the profile are the functions `start_native_call` and `finish_native_call` (8-9% of the runtime).
-Those function are called before respectively after a native call.
-This is overhead we have for calling native functions from Dora.
-Performance can be improved by inlining the allocation directly into the generated code.
+Calling a native function is more expensive than calling a *normal* Dora function.
+`start_native_call` and `finish_native_call` do the necessary setup- and cleanup-work for calling a native function.
+Object allocation is the only native function regularly invoked in this benchmark.
+By inlining the object allocation, we can get rid of the native function calling overhead.
 I need working Thread-Local Allocation Buffers (TLABs) in my GC for that, Swiper should enable that optimization.

 ### Optimizing Compiler